nbolten/unweaver/README.md

 web API routes and parameters, allowing you to be completely free in how you want users to interact with your application.

+## Running the example

+### Get the data

+The example expects there to be a GeoJSON file representing a sidewalk network in the `example/layers` directory.
+You may need to create the `layers` directory.
+Unfortunately, we don't have a consistent place to put this example data yet, so to get it please request it from someone at the Taskar Center or from the repo author.

+### Build the graph

+Run `unweaver build ./example` in the main repo.
+If you are running Unweaver as a developer using `poetry`, run `poetry run python -m unweaver build ./example`.

+This will create `example/graph.gpkg`, a GeoPackage that Unweaver can use for network queries, including routing.

+### Weight the graph

+Run `unweaver weight ./example` in the main repo.
+If you are running Unweaver as a developer using `poetry`, run `poetry run python -m unweaver weight ./example`.

+This will update `example/graph.gpkg` with a precalculated weight value for a (necessarily non-representative) stereotyped manual wheelchair user.

+### Run the web server

+Run `unweaver serve ./example` in the main repo.
+If you are running Unweaver as a developer using `poetry`, run `poetry run python -m unweaver server ./example`.

+This will run a Flask web server to which requests to the `/directions/<profile>.json`, `/shortest_paths/<profile>.json`, and `/reachable/<profile>.json` endpoints may be sent.

 ## Contributing

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for information on contributing